jdbbackup/jdbbackup-core/README.md

 The data backed up by JDBBackup passes through a temporary file.
 This allows the same data source to be saved to multiple destinations without having to extract it again.
 The counterpart of this architecture is that it may be necessary, depending on the level of confidentiality of the saved data, to secure access to this file.

 This temporary file is created in the *JDBBackup.createTempFile()* method.
-It creates the file in the default temporary directory and attempts to ensure that it is readable only by the owner of the account running the program.
+It creates a private temporary directory with owner-only permissions and stores the file inside it.
 If you think the implementation is not safe enough, you can override this method.
 You may also encrypt the backup by using your own Source manager that encrypts content on the fly.